davidiw/os-website/lab/lab5.md

 `printf("...", ...)` is a short-cut for printing to FD 1.
 See `user/lsfd.c` for examples.

-> **Exercise 7**

-> The shell doesn't support I/O redirection.
-> It would be nice to run sh <script
-> instead of having to type in all the commands in the script by hand,
-> as you did above.
-> Add I/O redirection for < to user/sh.c.

-> Test your implementation by typing sh <script into your shell

-> Run `make run-testshell` to test your shell.
+Run `make run-testshell` to test your shell.
-> `testshell` simply feeds the above commands
+`testshell` simply feeds the above commands
-> (also found in `fs/testshell.sh`) into the shell
-> and then checks that the output matches `fs/testshell.key`.
+(also found in `fs/testshell.sh`) into the shell and then checks that the output matches `fs/testshell.key`.

 Your code should pass all tests at this point.
 As usual, you can grade your submission with make grade and hand it in with make handin.